40 Islands, One City: New York’s Most Surprising Secret

-Visitors to New York City who check out a Bronx neighborhood that’s located on an island are in for a gastronomic treat.
-City Island was settled largely by oystermen, shipbuilders and ship pilots, and their influence accounts for the present-day charm of a New England fishing village.
+Visitors to New York City who check out a Bronx neighborhood on an island are in for a gastronomic treat.
+City Island was settled largely by oystermen, shipbuilders and ship pilots.
+Their influence accounts for the present-day charm reminiscent of a New England fishing village.

 City Island, New York is home to a number of seafood and other restaurants.
 Photo by Alexat25/Dreamstime